boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 ## Fork & modify SSH Slave Docker image

-Now that we have a docker server configured, let's create a container image that can be used by Jenkins.
+Now that we have a Docker server configured, let's create a container image that can be used by Jenkins.
 Jenkins already has an example docker container which we’ll base our image off.
-I don’t use this one as it won’t work on Raspberry Pi docker services and I prefer an image based off Ubuntu for my other images.
+I don’t use this one as it won’t work on Raspberry Pi Docker services and I prefer an image based off Ubuntu for my other images.

 Jenkins will connect to this container via SSH, so it needs to inject an SSH key into the image.
 [The repository here contains an example of how to do this.
 This is what we'll fork.](https://github.com/jenkinsci/docker-ssh-slave)